INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Does the scheme indicate that it conducts a saliency assessment or requires member companies to conduct saliency assessments to determine and prioritize the most severe impacts associated with the sector, product (including raw material components), or high-risk location?
+Does the initiative indicate that it conducts a saliency assessment or requires adhering entities to conduct saliency assessments to determine and prioritize the most severe impacts associated with the sector, product (including raw material components), or high-risk location?

 ❐ Yes